Deputy acquitted of all charges for failing to act during deadly Parkland school shooting

 Prosecutors, during their two-week presentation, called to the witness stand students, teachers and law enforcement officers who testified about the horror they experienced and how they knew where Cruz was.
 Some said they knew for certain that the shots were coming from the 1200 building.
 Prosecutors also called a training supervisor who testified Peterson did not follow protocols for confronting an active shooter.

-During his two-day presentation, Peterson’s attorney, Eiglarsh, called several deputies who arrived during the shooting and students and teachers who testified they did not think the shots were coming from the 1200 building.
-Peterson, who did not testify, has said that because of echoes, he could not pinpoint the shooter's location.
+Peterson’s attorney, Mark Eiglarsh, during his two-day presentation, called several deputies who arrived during the shooting and students and teachers who testified they did not think the shots were coming from the 1200 building.
+Peterson, who did not testify, has said that because of echoes, he could not pinpoint the shooter’s location.

 Eiglarsh also emphasized the failure of the sheriff’s radio system during the attack, which limited what Peterson heard from arriving deputies.